 - Costa Rica is a very safe place to live PERIOD.
 When was the last time you heard about a news story from Costa Rica about some nut case walking into a school and killing 20 kids and teachers or a another wacko going into a movie theater with guns a blazing?
 NEVER

 - Costa Rica has a stable democratic government and the second longest democracy in all of Central America and the Caribbean.

 I can keep writing about all the advantages of investing in Costa Rica, but the reality is you may already be tired reading this to find the answer to your questions, so feel free to send me a note as you may have some very direct questions and I will be more than happy to answer them for you.

 I Have Heard Bad Stories About Realtors in Costa Rica

 I have to be 100% honest with you, here in Costa Rica there is no government licensing of Realtors.
 That means that just about anybody can try to sell real estate.
-From the cabbie that picks you from the airport to the tour operator you use to visit some of the great wonders of Costa Rica.
+From the cabbie that picks you from the airport to the tour operator that takes you to visit some of the great wonders of Costa Rica.

-My recommendation is that if you are really interested in purchasing property in Costa Rica you should work with an agent that has been in business for a long time and is associated with a major brand name real estate company or has a reputation that can be verified.
+My recommendation is, if you are really interested in purchasing property in Costa Rica you should work with an agent that has been in business for a long time and is associated with a major brand real estate company, or has a reputation that can be verified.
 Also I would check or ask this person to verify that they are associated with the only two government recognized realtor associations.
 The first one being CRGAR, the Costa Rica Global Association of Realtors and the second one being CCCBR, Cámara Costarricense de Corredores de Bienes Raices or in English the Costa Rican Chamber of Real Estate.

 Here are some key points you want to know before choosing a realtor in Costa Rica